 Sometimes I read the stories and sometimes I just scan and look at the luscious photos...and get inspired!
 And maybe I'll put sticky notes on the pages of recipes that catch my eye.

 Each of us here at Great Eight Friends have our go-to cookbooks, and you probably have yours, too.
-You know, those with recipes that you can always rely on?
-The directions are easy to follow and the dishes turn out the way you expect them to 95% of the time.
+You know, those with recipes that you can always rely on where the directions are easy to follow and the dishes turn out the way you expect them to 95% of the time.

 We are sharing our favorites with you...please let us know your favorites, too!

 Our Favorite Cookbooks

 Many years ago, in 2004, we met for our annual Christmas lunch in a beautiful Asian restaurant on the third floor of a local mall.
 Kyle, Debbie and I each arrived and were waiting for Jurga to join us.

 We wondered, "Where could she be?"
 "Is she lost?"
 "Did something happen?"
 Well, when Jurga finally walked in she was lugging a giant shopping bag...and lugging is the right word.

 She didn't know where the restaurant was and ended up parking clear at the opposite end of the mall.
 And the gifts she had for us were HEAVY.
 Poor thing, she had to cart them all over the mall!

 She was giving us each a copy of the just released Gourmet Cookbook, edited by Ruth Reichl.
 It is a hard cover book at least 3-inches thick, you can imagine what it must weigh!

 Well, we each started making dishes from this book and we all agreed: every dish came out tasting exactly as we expected to taste!